 Conveniently located at the basement of Hötorgshallen, one of Stockholm’s oldest food halls, this small eatery proudly proclaims it serves the “world-famous fish soup”.
 You can try it for only 95 SEK, an absolute bargain in this town.

 Everything is self-served.
 You pay at the counter where you also get your soup.
 Utensils, bread and a plain cabbage salad are all available at another counter.
 Non-soup dishes will be delivered to you after you have found a seat.

 I really like fish soup, especially Cantonese style.
 Kajsas Fisk’s was really good, probably the best Western style fish soup I have ever had.
 The tobasco-colored soup is served in a large bowl topped with a slab of garlic mayonnaise.
 Ingredients include seasonal white fish, shrimp, mussel, onion, tomato, garlic and various herbs.
 The fish and shellfish are obviously the foundation of the soup, yet equally important is the kick provided by the garlic and the herbs.
 Halfway done with the soup you will find a pile of surprisingly tender seafood.

 Next up was the seafood risotto (90 SEK).
 The rice was too soft and moist and the saffron too dominating.
 The only redeemable thing about this dish was the roe-filled prawns.

-One thing I found out in this first meal was the admittedly idiotic but understandable practice of photographing your own food has yet to take root in Sweden.
-People looked at me funny whenever I pointed my camera at my food.
-One guy even asked me if I had never had what I ordered before – he figured it must be an Asian cultural practice.
+One thing I found out during this meal was the admittedly idiotic practice of photographing your own food has yet to take root in Sweden.
+People would throw me some weird glances whenever I pointed my camera at my food.
+One guy even asked me if I had never had what fish soup before – he figured it must be an Asian cultural practice.

 Lunch, February 27